 Junior organisers are Jeremy Menadue and Robin Kneebone.
-Jeremy teaches chess in 3 schools, and privately; Robin is a retired headteacher who coaches chess and tutors maths and physics students.
+Jeremy teaches chess in 3 schools, and privately; Robin is a retired head teacher who coaches chess and tutors maths and physics students.
 Both have enhanced CRB clearance and will be checked by the new DBS system.

-Run by Robin Kneebone, assisted by Jeremy Menadue (chess bios below).
+Run by Robin Kneebone, assisted by Jeremy Menadue (chess bios below) and James Hooker.
 We cater for all junior players from Under 7 up: as long as you know the moves you are welcome!
 All our events are suitable for newcomers to competitive chess.
 Even our championship matches will be supervised by people who are able to help and advise.
 Our supervisors have been cleared by CRB (and will be by the new DBS).

 Dates for the rest of the 2014/15 season will be announced in due course.
 All the competitions, except "My First Chess Tournament" which is for newcomers only, are for all players who know the moves.
 If you know the moves, you are welcome!
 You do not have to be expert for any of our events.

-Cornwall Junior Chess Hub
+Cornwall Chess Hub

-|Truro Library 1000-noon, some Saturdays.
+Ainslie Sports Centre, Truro School, TR1 1TH some Saturdays.
 Cost £2 per child per session.

 Just turn up!
 If a large group is coming from a school or town it will help if someone tells me so I have enough equipment.
-If you are coming after about 1015 ideally let me know in case we start a competition without you.
 It's like a school chess club but we have clocks available, scoresheets, and informal coaching.
 Play a mixture of friendly games (well, games with friends, but you'll be trying to win!) ranking games, and blitz.
 See the calendar for dates.

 We have agreed that, only at Hub sessions, the following

 arrangements can apply for parents:

 Parents are responsible for their children during chess events.
 We will have enough volunteers to run the chess but none to look after children.
 The only exception is the short Hub session.

 All schools have been sent posters and an explanation of how to get their children involved.
 Cornwall Chess provides opportunities to children whose schools are unable to run a club.
 We hope to set up local inter-school competitions along the lines of the successful Penwith event.
 We are grateful to DashSW for sponsoring the printing and delivery of all the material to about 300 schools.

 The ECF is the English Chess Federation.
 Everyone playing in a proper tournament, where the results count for grading, must be a member.
-Only a few of our junior events will be graded this season.|
+Only a few of our junior events will be graded.

 An advice sheet entitled "Play Chess Better, Enjoy Chess More" can be found here.
 Printable version here.